 - Tailored content – When you’re writing an ebook or a whitepaper, who is the reader?
 Will it appeal to them?
 Is the content relevant?

 - Tailor your ad spend – Getting a better ROI focusing on a particular persona?
-Adapt quickly to maximize the impact of your spend
+Adapt quickly to maximise the impact of your spend

 - Separate your contact list by personas – We talk about a tailored approach, and a really simple way of doing this is to align your contacts to a certain persona.
 That way you can be sure that your communications and messaging to certain prospects are accurate.